| |

 Handling Taming Syrian Hamsters

-There is nothing difficult about taming a young baby hamster.
 Baby hamsters' are very easy to tame.
-The younger the hamster the easier to tame.
+The younger the hamster, the easier it is to tame.

 Even when your hamster is tame always let them know that you are about to pick them up.